BoltTranslate/Translate/README.md

 ## Configuration

- 1. Modify the `locales` block in the extension configuration to suit your needs.
+ 1. Modify the `locales` block in the extension configuration (which you can find under the `Extend` screen in bolt's backend) to suit your needs.
 The first one is the default locale and must be the same as bolts own locale which you've set in bolts' main config.yml:

     ```
     locales: